Entity Embedding

 2

 Constructs the neural network.
 This time, it is a neural network with 1 hidden layer and 1 output layer.
-Dense(2, input_dim=num_regions) takes in an input matrix of with columns = num_regions and transofrmas it down to an output with 2 neurons
+Dense(2, input_dim=num_regions) takes in an input matrix with columns = num_regions and transforms it down to an output with 2 neurons

 3